 - How to build another DIY moth trap

-I've been running a moth trap in my Surrey garden ever since; which last time I checked, looked a little like this...
+I've been running a moth trap in my garden ever since; which last time I checked, looked a little like this.

-The garden and surrounding area are pretty habitat-less, and apart from a bit of oak woodland about half a mile away, the only suitable moth magnets in the immediate area are a hazel tree, a few young hawthorn shrubs, a birch trees, a big apple tree, a sycamore, and a few conifer trees.
+The area surrounding my garden is very much suburban, and apart from a bit of oak woodland about half a mile away, the only suitable moth magnets in the immediate area are a hazel tree, a few young hawthorn shrubs, a birch trees, a big apple tree, a sycamore, and a few conifer trees.

 Here's a selection of photos of some of the more interesting species to grace the garden...